-Trauma-informed care is an approach that has emerged to work with those who have gone through difficult or traumatizing situations.
-Through this approach, it is
+Trauma-Informed Care (TIC) is an approach that has emerged to work with those who have gone through difficult or traumatizing situations.
+Through this approach, it

 The COVID-19 pandemic has affected the global economy and El Salvador has been no exception to those effects.
 The application of measures to prevent and